ghi-electronics/duelink-holiday-tree/index.md

 1. **Click** on one of the project links below to load it into MicroBlocks.
 We explain what MicroBlocks is later on this page.
 2. Click **Connect** on the top right corner.
 Then select the `USB` option.
 From the new window, select `DUELink`.
     2. While not likely to happen, if you do not see a `DUELink` device then you need to reload the MicroBlocks firmware.
 This is explained later on this page.
-3. Click the **Run** triangle ▶  and enjoy!

-🎉Congratulations, you are now a hacker!
+3. Click the **Run** triangle ▶ and enjoy! 🎉Congratulations, you are now a coder!

 <table>
   <tr>